 Third, most compound miter saws have an adjustable fence.
 Be certain that your fence is adjusted appropriately for the cut you need to make, and that you place the stock firmly against the table and fence when making a cut.
 “Freehanding” a cut is very dangerous and ill-advised.

-You may like stance when using a table saw
+You may like when using-a table saw

 Fourth, remember to keep your saw clean as you use it.
 Little cutoffs from previous cuts or an excessive amount of sawdust can interfere with your current cutting operation.
 Keep a small box or bucket nearby for your small cutoffs.